walkanimal/learngit/readme.txt

-git is distributed  a version control system git is free use for user
+git is distributed  a version control system git is free use for user fro GPL